csm_palaestina_bildung_296.1510_01_4a646af731.jpg

 Project progress

-The "Sternberg" is now a recognized pioneer of special education in Palestine and contributes to the implementation of the human right to inclusion, i.e. fair participation of all people in Palestinian society.
-This can be seen, among other things, in the increasing number of children with disabilities who are able to attend regular schools, at least on a daily basis, or of young people who, after completing vocational training on the "Sternberg", have been able to take up regular employment outside the country.
-Very gratifying is the regular participation of young people from the Sternberg in the Special Olympics, the Olympics for people with disabilities.
-Also at the Special Olympics, which took place in Berlin in July, a student from Sternberg won a gold medal in the 100m sprint.
-Sternberg employees also do important education work about the rights of people with disabilities.
-Via social media, 2022 saw a broad and successful Campaign with the title "It's my right", which has found a broad echo in Palestinian society.
+The "Sternberg" is a recognized pioneer of special education in Palestine and contributes to the implementation of the human right to inclusion, i.e. the equitable participation of all people in Palestinian society.
+This can be seen, among other things, in the increasing number of children with disabilities who are able to attend regular schools at least on a daily basis or of young people who have been able to take up regular employment abroad after completing vocational training on the "Sternberg".
+The regular participation of young people from Sternberg in the Special Olympics, the Olympics for people with disabilities, is very pleasing.
+Sternberg employees also carry out important educational work on the rights of people with disabilities.
+A broad and successful campaign was launched via social media in 2022.
+Campaign with the title "It's my right", which has found a broad echo in Palestinian society.
 The fact that the Sternberg's educational and inclusion work is bearing fruit is proven by the numerous former Sternberg students who have been taken on as regular employees by Palestinian companies.

 Palestine